toiha/wp-bootstrap/README.md

-wp-bootsrap
+Wordpress Bootstrap by alK13 (member of The Dévelopathe Project)
 ===========

-Wordpress Theme based on Bootstrap 3
+Wordpress Bootrsrap is a theme using Twitter Bootstrap 3.